cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Hardware Requirements
 ---------------------
-Systems hosting the Cask Coopr components must meet these hardware specifications, in addition to having CPUs with a minimum speed of 2 GHz
+Systems hosting the Coopr components must meet these hardware specifications, in addition to having CPUs with a minimum speed of 2 GHz

 .. list-table::